 Feminine Hygiene.

 Grudge purchase no 3.
-Why I was assigned to work on what we in the industry called Fem.
-Pro. products I have no idea but I suspect that I worked alongside a brilliantly talented art director who was female.
+Why was I assigned to work on what we in the industry call Fem Pro. products?
+I have no idea, but I did get to work alongside a brilliantly talented female art director who went on to become famous in the industry.

-Long sessions with Johnson & Johnson’s marketing team who gleefully spread their unbranded products across the boardroom table.
-Pads, tampons and min- tampons all needing names and packaging designs that would make women flock to supermarkets and reach for their overpriced and overtaxed products.
+Long sessions with Johnson & Johnson’s marketing team, who gleefully spread their unbranded products across the boardroom table.
+Pads, tampons, and min-tampons all need names and packaging designs that would make women flock to supermarkets and reach for their overpriced, overtaxed products.

 new freedom.jpeg